 The aim is to get people to think of stroke and TIA as emergencies.
 So, rather like a heart attack, they are thought of as brain attacks.
 The FAST checklist does not cover every possible symptom of stroke or TIA.
-However, it is easy to remember and it is estimated that about 8 or 9 in 10 people with a stroke or TIA will have one or more FAST symptoms.
+However, it is easy to remember.
+It is estimated that about 8 or 9 in 10 people with a stroke or TIA will have one or more FAST symptoms.

 If you have symptoms of a stroke, you need to be seen in a hospital immediately (even if you later turn out to have a different problem, or a TIA).

-Occasionally, there are exceptions to this rule - but generally only in people who are already extremely unwell, who are perhaps terminally ill - where transfer to a hospital would not be in their best interests.
+Occasionally, there are exceptions to this rule.
+Generally, however, these are only in people who are already extremely unwell or perhaps terminally ill.
+For those people, transfer to a hospital would not be in their best interests.

 How common is a transient ischaemic attack?

 The exact number of cases is not known.
-This is because many people who have a TIA do not report it to their doctor, as the symptoms go away, and the importance of the symptoms is not recognised.
+This is because many people who have a TIA do not report it to their doctor, as the symptoms go away.
+The importance of the symptoms is therefore not recognised.
 However, it is estimated that a TIA occurs in about 35 per 100,000 people each year in the UK.
 About 1 in 5 people who have a stroke have had a TIA in the past.